tiyab/dotfiles/README.md

 It is using only bash command and is shellcheck proof.
 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).

 V2 !!
-Yes already a V2 as I was not satisfied with the V1.
 Overall simplification (I think) and seperation of tasks.
 Implementation of a Brewfile too!!

 ---